 A previous incident, and a possible answer

 The experts were so focused on what had happened on July 20 that they failed to adequately consider earlier evidence.
 Several months before his death, Lee had an operation to remove the sweat glands from his armpits, because he thought dank pits looked bad on-screen.
 This reduced his body’s ability to dissipate heat.
 Ten weeks before his death on May 10, Lee walked into a tiny dubbing room to re-record dialogue for Enter the Dragon.
 The engineers turned off the air conditioner to avoid having its noise ruin the soundtrack.
 After about 30 minutes in this sauna-like room, Lee fainted and started convulsing.
-He was rushed to the hospital and nearly died from a cerebral edema.
+He was rushed to the hospital and nearly died from cerebral edema.
 The doctors diagnosed and treated it in the nick of time.

 None of them realized his collapse was most likely due to heat stroke, one of the most common killers of young athletic men in the summer months.
 In the United States alone, an average of three high school and college football players die every year of heat stroke.
 A common finding in the autopsy of heat-stroke victims is cerebral edema.
 “A person who has suffered one heat stroke is at increased risk for another,” says Dr. Lisa Leon, an expert in hyperthermia at the U.S. Army Research Institute of Environmental Medicine.
 “Patients experience multi-organ dysfunction during the hours, days and weeks of recovery, which increases the risk of long-term disability and death.”

-According to records at the Hong Kong observatory, July 20, 1973, was the hottest day of the month that year in tropical Hong Kong.
+According to records at the Hong Kong Observatory, July 20, 1973, was the hottest day of the month that year in tropical Hong Kong.
 The oppressive heat was weighing heavily on Lee and Chow.
 “Bruce wasn’t feeling very well,” Chow told me, revealing details never previously reported.
 “I wasn’t feeling very well either.
 I think we had some water, and then he was acting.”
 In Bruce’s bubbling enthusiasm over Game of Death and Lazenby’s potential participation in it, he jumped up and began performing scene after scene.
 “He was always very active,” Chow told me.
 “In telling the story, he acted out the whole thing.
 So, that probably made him feel a little tired and thirsty.
-After a few sips he seemed to be a little dizzy.”
+After a few sips, he seemed to be a little dizzy.”

-At this point he complained of a headache, a common symptom of hyperthermia, took the pain medication Betty offered him and went to lie down.
+At this point, he complained of a headache, a common symptom of hyperthermia, took the pain medication Betty offered him and went to lie down.
 Unlike on May 10, no one suspected anything was wrong and he died before anyone could get him to a hospital to treat him for the cerebral edema—which is retrospect seems clearly to have been caused by heat stroke.